Small Object Detection Challenge for Spotting Birds 2023

 Challenge Category

 The Challenge has two categories, "Research Category" and "Development Category" in order to encourage a wide range of participants from academia and industry, from young to senior.
-Participants must select one of the categories at the time of final submission.
+Participants must select one or both of the categories at the time of final submission.
 In both categories, you can create a team and participate as a member of a team.
 The details of each category are as follows.

 1. Research Category

 In this category, participants are expected to not only have the top performance but also propose novel technical contribution(s).
 Accordingly, each participant of this category is required to submit a technical paper.
 This paper must follow the same guidelines as the main conference so that each paper consists of four pages or less excluding references.
 See Submission in the MVA2023 website for details on submitting your paper.
 In addition, the training and test codes and the trained model for the private test phase must be submitted to check the reproducibility of the results.
 Papers from the winners will be published in the MVA2023 proceedings.
+The paper submitted by participants of Research Category will be double-blind peer reviewed for contributions (private test scores are also taken into account) and scientific quality as any other MVA's paper.

 2. Development Category